 - Buy your tickets in advance.
 You can’t imagine how many friends I have that arrived at the park and then found out that tickets were sold out for the specific night they wanted.
 Don’t let this happen to you!
 Also, if you buy your ticket online beforehand, you can save money with different promotions.

 - Arrive early.
 You’ll be surprised by how many people attend Halloween Horror Nights and if you arrive before they open the doors, you can do so much more.
 The Universal Orlando website advises you arrive near 5 pm.

 - If you stay at an official Universal Orlando Resort hotel, use the special entrance.
 You must show your room key to access it.
 For me it is one of the main benefits of staying at an official hotel.
-In addition, you can use the free transportation (buses or boats) to get to the park, something that is convenient!
+In addition, you can use the free transportation (buses or boats) to get to the park, something that is so convenient!
 No stressing out about parking or traffic jams once everyone leaves the park at 2 am.

 - Visit the most famous haunted houses first.
 If you leave them for the end, even the express line can be very long and you may not get to visit them all.
 When we went, the longest queues were for Stranger Things, Halloween 4, Poltergeist and Blumhouse.
 We didn’t make it to Halloween 4!

 - Use the free Universal app to know how long the wait is for each attraction.
 You can download it here for iOs and here for Android.
 It has interactive maps that will help you.
 The app also allows you to buy tickets.

 - Remember that masks and costumes are not allowed.
 Inside the park there is the option to get professional Halloween makeup at an extra charge, if that’s something that you’d like to do.
 If you’re tight on time, skip, because it might mean you won’t be able to explore all the houses.